 This class is organized around four weekly learning modules.
-Each module features a brief “lesson,” including reading, discussion, and a small assignment, such as creating a portion of an online syllabus.
-Modules also include examples from UNL online courses and additional resources for exploration.
+Each module features a brief lesson, including reading, discussion, and a small assignment, such as creating a portion of an online syllabus.
+Modules also include examples from the university's online courses and additional resources for exploration.
 Module topics include:

 - Basic Building Blocks of Online Teaching & Learning